-- 1.1 This paper: - reviews the current purchasing strategy for the supply of electricity and gas to all applicable TfL supply points through the Crown Commercial Service (CCS) agreed frameworks, - (b) briefs the Committee on the proposed continuation of the procurement of this requirement through future CCS frameworks from 2020 to 2023, and - (c) outlines the key elements of developing an energy cost and carbon reduction plan, of which working with CCS forms a key part. - 1.2 A paper is included on Part 2 of the agenda, which contains exempt supplementary information.
+- 1.1 This paper reviews the current purchasing strategy for the supply of electricity and gas to all applicable TfL supply points through the Crown Commercial Service (CCS) agreed frameworks, and outlines the key elements of developing an energy cost and carbon reduction plan, of which working with CCS forms a key part.
+The paper seeks approval of Procurement Authority of £655m for the purchase of electricity and natural gas from 2020 to 2023 across TfL, under frameworks to be let by the CSS. - 1.2 An initial paper was submitted to the meeting of the Finance Committee on 18 October 2017. - 1.3 A paper is included on Part 2 of the agenda, which contains exempt supplementary information.
 The information is exempt by virtue of paragraph 3 of Schedule 12A of the Local Government Act 1972 in that it contains information relating to the business affairs of TfL.
 Any discussion of that information must take place after the press and public have been excluded from this meeting.